-When accumulations of environmental toxins are found through lab-testing, the protocol at Alternative to Meds is to flush out the toxins.
-And, if a person had developed anxiety or other symptoms after their exposure, and was prescribed sedatives, we can help the person to gently taper off the drugs as part of treatment.
+When bioaccumulation of environmental toxins is found through lab testing, the protocol at Alternative to Meds is to flush out the toxins.
+And, if a person had developed anxiety or other symptoms after their exposure, and was prescribed sedatives, we can help the person gently taper off the drugs as part of treatment.
 But the toxins still need to be cleared out.
-Toxins impair physiological function and have a detrimental effect on mental health as well.
-An effective Valium alternative is to cleanse these toxins out for relief.26
+Toxins impair physiological function and have been shown to create a detrimental effect on mental health as well.26

 Lead, Cadmium, Anxiety, and PTSD